 Fill out the application: For a personalized plate, you'll need to specify six choices in the order you prefer them.
 The application also asks for the following information:

 - Vehicle information including year, make, model, title number, and regular license number

-Getting first-time personalized plates costs $22 and typically takes about 4 months to process.
-Personalized plate renewals are $21 and take about 2 months.
-Payment should accompany the application and be made out to: Oklahoma Tax Commission.
+Fees: Getting first-time personalized plates costs under $30 and typically takes about 4 months to process.
+Personalized plate renewals take about 2 months.
+Payment should accompany the application and be made out to Oklahoma Tax Commission.
 Make sure to include your driver's license number on the check or money order.